 Engel is an avid supporter of the Scleroderma Research Foundation and Education Through Music – Los Angeles.

-Sarah Kovacs is the newest agent at Kraft-Engel Management, one of the world’s leading agencies specializing in representing film, theatre, television and interactive composers.
-She heads the newly created New Media division, representing composers for the exploding field which includes video games, web-based original series and television.
-She has been an active force and witness to the mass acceptance of video game music by the recording industry: her client Austin Wintory (Journey) was the first game composer nominated for a Grammy in the “best score” category previously reserved for film and television, and her client Christopher Tin won the first Grammy awarded for a song written for a video game (“Baba Yetu” for Civilization IV).
-Kovacs also represents BAFTA-winning composer Garry Schyman (BioShock Trilogy), BAFTA-nominated composer Joel Corelitz (The Unfinished Swan, Hohokum), Garth Stevenson (Tracks, Ten Thousand Saints), Jake Monaco (Let’s Be Cops, A Many Splintered Thing), The Newton Brothers (Oculus, Before I Wake, Life of Crime), Emmy-nominated composer David Schwartz (Arrested Development, Deadwood) and Grammy-winning composer Mateo Messina (Juno, Butter, Angriest Man In Brooklyn, Casual) .
-Kovacs had already been an integral team member at Kraft-Engel for nearly five years, cultivating relationships with composers, producers, and industry professionals.
-She attended Berklee College of Music with a major in Music Business Management.
-There she helped “write the rules” as a talent buyer at the new performing venue (The Red Room @ Café 939), cultivating a passion for discovering and giving exposure to up-and-coming artists.
-Later she found the perfect home at KEM—where she combines an eagle-eyed business savvy and love of music.
-“I was drawn to do this because I like taking care of people.
-Composers aren’t always wired to do that for themselves.
-I like being their advocate,” she says.
-“There’s always a way to make something happen, sometimes you just have to get creative.
+Sarah Kovacs is an agent at Kraft-Engel Management—one of the world’s leading agencies specializing in representing film, theatre, television and interactive composers.
+In addition to film, she represents composers for an exploding field that includes video games, web-based original series and television.
+She has been an active force and witness to the mass acceptance of video game music by the recording industry: her client Austin Wintory (Journey, Abzu, The Banner Saga, Assassin’s Creed Syndicate) was the first game composer nominated for a Grammy in the “best score” category previously reserved for film and television, and her client Christopher Tin (Calling All Dawns, The Drop That Contained the Sea, Off World Trading Co.) won the first Grammy awarded for a song written for a video game (“Baba Yetu” for Civilization IV).
+Kovacs also represents BAFTA-winning composer Garry Schyman (BioShock Trilogy), BAFTA-nominated composer Joel Corelitz (The Unfinished Swan, Hohokum, The Tomorrow Children, Gorogoa), Garth Stevenson (Chappaquiddick, Tracks, Ten Thousand Saints), Jake Monaco (Dumplin’, Keeping Up With The Joneses, Absolutely Fabulous: The Movie, Let’s Be Cops), Emmy-nominated composer David Schwartz (Arrested Development, Deadwood, The Good Place, Lady Dynamite) and Grammy-winning composer Mateo Messina (Juno, Butter, Angriest Man In Brooklyn, Casual, Blockers, Little Italy), Amelia Warner (Mary Shelley) and others.
+Kovacs has been an integral team member at Kraft-Engel since 2009, cultivating relationships with composers, producers, and industry professionals.
+She attended Berklee College of Music with a major in Music Business Management, where she cultivated a passion for discovering and giving exposure to up-and-coming artists.
+Later she found the perfect home at KEM, where she combines an eagle-eyed business savvy and love of music.
+“I was drawn to do this because I like taking care of people,” she says.
+“Composers aren’t always wired to do that for themselves.
+I like being their advocate.
+There’s always a way to make something happen—sometimes you just have to get creative.”